aleen42/PersonalWiki/Programming/JavaScript/Framework/react/react_redux/introduction/introduction.md

 - State is read-only
     - The only way to change the state is to emit an action, an object describing what happened.
 - Changes are made with pure functions
+    - A pure Reducer is to specify how the state tree is transformed by actions